Curtis Bush: Career

-His professional kickboxing debut came on June 11, 1983, in Memphis, Tennessee when he knocked out the previously undefeated Jackie "Hollywood" Dixon 8–0 (5 KO's) in round two of a bout televised nationally on ESPN.
+His professional kickboxing debut came in 1983, in Cleaveland, OH when he won a five round decision over Roberto "The Bear" Alvarado.
 He soon became the #9 ranked light welterweight by the PKA when he knocked out the PKA #5 world contender Ken Comer with a fifth round roundhouse kick to the head in Gatineau, Quebec, Canada.

 His professional boxing debut came on February 16, 1984.
 Bush knocked out Charles Carter in the second round in Virginia Beach, VA.
 He was picked by Muhammad Ali in 1984 to box on his Champion Sports Pro Boxing Team in the Cayman Islands.
 Ali had watched Bush in a kickboxing match on ESPN in which he had knocked out George Morrisey with head kick in the sixth round.
 Bush won his boxing fight by a fourth-round knockout, which gave him a record of 3–0 with 3 KOs as a professional boxer.
 Bush signed a six-fight contract with Ali's lawyer, Richard Hirschfeld, to box in the Caribbean with a final bout in London, England, for a minor title.
 However, the company folded soon after Bush's Cayman Islands fight because of stock fraud.
 In 2005, captured fugitive Richard Hirschfeld committed suicide.